CEODemitri/ruby_exploration/README.md

 1. Plan A track, Refresh and Complete.

 Ruby4Beginners - COMPLETED.
 This is a good manual for my own reference.
 No need to edit.

+---

+8 16

+# I will Master Ruby

+I wonder why I wish to study Ruby, for sure, I may never be asked to Use such Skill.
+I think it's more stubborn than any excuse.
+I Wish to be a better Programmer By All Means.
+Shrinking my study Span?
+Stay Confident and Ignorant?